Pakistan–Saudi Arabia relations

 Pakistan and Saudi Arabia established relations in 1947, when Pakistan became independent from British rule.
 Relations have been historically close and friendly, frequently described by analysts as constituting a special relationship.
 Pakistan has sometimes been dubbed as "Saudi Arabia's closest Muslim and non-Arab ally."
 Pakistan has, in line with its pan-Islamic ideology, assumed the role of a guardian of Saudi Arabia against any external or internal threat.

-Since September 17, 2025, Pakistan and Saudi Arabia have had a mutual defence pact.
+Since 17 September 2025, Pakistan and Saudi Arabia have had a mutual defence pact.
+Pakistan has an embassy in Riyadh and a consulate-general in Jeddah.
+Saudi Arabia has an embassy in Islamabad and a consulate-general in Karachi.

-Recent diplomatic engagements

-In June 2025, Prime Minister Shehbaz Sharif of Pakistan thanked Saudi Crown Prince Mohammed bin Salman for his role in helping reduce tensions between Pakistan and India.
-The acknowledgment came during Sharif's official two-day visit to Saudi Arabia, where he was accompanied by key members of his delegation, including the Chief of Army Staff, the Deputy Prime Minister, and several federal ministers.
-During the visit, which coincided with the final rituals of the Hajj pilgrimage, the Pakistani delegation also performed Umrah in Mecca.
-According to a press release issued by the Prime Minister’s Office, Sharif met Crown Prince Mohammed Bin Salman in Mecca, where regional peace and bilateral cooperation were discussed.
-In September 2025, the two countries signed the Strategic Mutual Defence Agreement, according to which a military attack against one would be considered an aggression against both.

 History

-Saudi Arabia and Pakistan have sought to develop extensive commercial, cultural, religious, political, and strategic relations since the Independence of Pakistan in 1947.
+Saudi Arabia and Pakistan have sought to develop extensive commercial, cultural, religious, political, and strategic relations since the independence of Pakistan in 1947.
 Pakistan affirms its relationship with Saudi Arabia as their most "important and bilateral partnership" in the current foreign policy of Pakistan, working and seeking to develop closer bilateral ties with Saudi Arabia, the largest country on the Arabian Peninsula and host to the two holiest cities of Islam, Mecca and Medina and the destination of Muslim pilgrims from across the world.

 According to a Pew Research Center survey, Pakistanis hold the most favorable perception of Saudi Arabians in the world, with 9 of 10 respondents viewing Saudi Arabia favorably.
 The kingdom has often tried to further enhance its relations with Pakistan by giving it gifts and loans.
 Often these are gifts with symbolic religious value.
 For example, in 2014 Saudi Arabia gave Pakistan 200 tonnes of dates as a gesture of friendship.